 Most companies rely upon internal audits to catch missing elements in their procedures.
 However, audits are intended to be a sampling rather than a 100% comprehensive assessment.
 Therefore, when a draft procedure is being reviewed and approved for the first time, or a major rewrite of a procedure is conducted, a thorough gap analysis should be done before the approval of the draft procedure.
 Matthew Walker created an article explaining how to conduct a gap analysis of procedures.
 In addition, Matthew has been gradually adding cross-references to ISO 13485:2016 requirements in each procedure.
 He is color-coding the cross-referenced clauses in blue font as well.
 This makes it much easier for auditors to verify that a procedure is compliant with the regulations with minimal effort.
 The success of these two methods has taught us the importance of conducting a gap analysis of all new procedures.

 Task 7 – Train applicable personnel for each process

 You are required to document the training requirements for each person or each job in your company.
 Documentation of training requirements may be in a job description or within a procedure.
 In addition to defining who should be trained, you also need to identify what type of training should be provided.
-We recommend recording your training to ensure that new future employees receive the same training.
-This will ensure consistency.
+We recommend recording your training to ensure that new future employees receive the same training to ensure consistency.
+Design controls training should be the first priority.
 You are also required to maintain records of the training.
 You must verify that the training was effective, and you need to check whether the person is competent in performing the tasks.
 This training may require days or weeks to complete.
 Therefore, you may want to start training people several weeks before your procedure is approved.
 Alternatively, you can swap the order of tasks and conduct training after the procedure approval.
-If that approach is taken, then the procedure should indicate the date the procedure becomes effective–typical 30 days after approval to allow time for training.
+If that approach is taken, then the procedure should indicate the date the procedure becomes effective–typically 30 days after approval to allow time for training.

 Task 8 – Approve the procedure